 The best way to lose belly fat is to create a calorie deficit by simply reducing the calories you consume.
 Trying to burn off fat simply from exercise does nothing if you are still overeating to begin with.

 4. Add resistance training to your plan.
-More muscle means a faster metabolism and better muscle tone
+More muscle means better muscle tone and better aesthetics

 In my experience people generally want to be leaner and better defined.
 This means a reduction in belly fat and a development in muscle.
-Do resistance training to build muscle which will not only improve your shape but will also help speed up your metabolism to help consume more calories even when at rest.
+Do resistance training to build muscle which will not only improve your shape but will help you become stronger and feel more empowered.

 5. If you are planning on doing endless amounts of cardio to lose belly fat, revert back to tips No 3 and No 4

 If you are short on time of energy, always choose lifting weights or resistance training over cardio.
-More muscle means better aesthetics and a faster metabolism.
+More muscle means better aesthetics and better body confidence.

 6. You only need to do structured exercise around 3 - 4 times per week for good results